dms-vep/CHIKV-181-25-E-DMS/nextstrain/README.md

 ## Notes

 There's a reasonably up-to-date tree of the entire CHIKV genome here: https://github.com/ViennaRNA/CHIKV.
 I used the metadata from this build to assign lineages to every shared sequence.
 I used `augur traits` to infer the missing lineage information.

+## To Do:

+1. **Remove the Capsid sequence from the alignment:** I'm using the annotated coding regions in the CHIKV GenBank files to extract the structural polyprotein sequence, which includes the capsid.
+I could either attempt to parse the Glycoprotein without using GenBank annotations (maybe I could use an alignment-based strategy?), or I could remove the capsid sequence after alignment.
+The downside of the latter is that I could be filtering out complete Glycoprotein sequences that simply lack the capsid.

+2. **Remove gaps from the codon alignment:** In other workflows, people remove gaps relative to the reference.
+I should probably include this, although there aren't many gaps in the alignments.

+3. **Allow for truncated and ambiguous sequences:** The current filtering parameters require full length structural polyprotein sequences with no ambiguous nucleotides.
+This results in the omission of at least a few hundred sequences.

+4. **Color the tree by predicted receptor affinity:** This might not make much sense.
+Coloring by antibody or serum escape will be more informative when we have that information.